We're here for everyone

-The department of spiritual care supports people of all faiths and beliefs, as well as people who do not have a particular religious belief but who would like someone to talk to.
-We represent many denominations, faiths and beliefs, including:
+The department of spiritual health care supports people of all faiths and beliefs, as well as people who do not have a particular religious belief but who would like someone to talk to.
+We have chaplains and chaplaincy volunteers who represent many denominations, faiths and beliefs, including:

 - Christian (Church of England, Free Church, Roman Catholic and Pentecostal)

-We provide a 24-hour, seven days a week generic service that is confidential and open to our patients, their relatives and our staff.
-We will do try to find a faith or belief specific chaplain if we can.
+We provide a 24/7 generic service that is confidential and open to our patients, their relatives and our staff.
+We will try to find a faith or belief specific chaplain if we can.

 - visiting inpatients on wards

-If you are interested in either our chaplaincy volunteer or trainee chaplaincy programme, please email firstname.lastname@example.org.
+If you are interested in our foundational chaplaincy, please email firstname.lastname@example.org.

 St Thomas' Chapel

-The Chapel at St Thomas’ Hospital has recently reopened after months of painstaking renovation work.
+In February 2016, The Chapel at St Thomas’ Hospital reopened after months of painstaking renovation work.

 The restoration work has preserved the Grade II listed chapel’s unique features, some of which date back to 1870, when it first opened.